UPPMAX/HPC-python/docs/day3/matplotlib/README.md

 - Load the software module to use `matplotlib`

+:::{admonition} Answer: how to load the `matplotlib` software module
+:class: dropdown

 <!-- markdownlint-disable MD013 --><!-- Tables cannot be split up over lines, hence will break 80 characters per line -->

 HPC cluster|How to load Matplotlib